The supply chain leaders forum

 The SCLF is expected to be held regularly and PtD will organise another instalment later this year.

-See for the Supply chain leaders forum with your own eyes in this video.
+See the supply chain leaders forum with your own eyes in this video.